Zimbabwe takes tobacco road to agriculture recovery

 Production of tobacco, increasingly sold at a premium to China, was up 235 percent last year compared with 2009, propping up an agriculture sector that accounts for 18 percent of GDP.

-It’s the surest sign yet of a revival of Zimbabwe’s farming, which saw output of most crops fall dramatically since Mugabe’s followers seized white-owned farms in 2000 and the government nationalized land.
+It’s the surest sign yet of a revival of Zimbabwe’s farming, which saw output of most crops fall dramatically since Mugabe’s followers seized white-owned farms in 2000 and the government nationalised land.

 From 5,000 mostly white farmers in 2000, there are now more than 90,000 growing tobacco, known locally as “green gold”.
 Farmers prefer it to traditional cereal crops because there is a ready market, payment is prompt, and marketing companies provide funding in advance for seeds and equipment.